-Leigh RFC does not aspire to be the next big club in the area, there are already several clubs local to us doing a superb job of putting West Kent rugby on the national map.
+Leigh RFC (aka The Layabouts) does not aspire to be the next big club in the area, there are already several clubs local to us doing a superb job of putting West Kent rugby on the national map.
 Our ethos is simply to offer lads and ladies the chance to play grassroots rugby as part of a social and inclusive sports club.

 Since 2003 we have helped many to start playing or to get back into rugby after a long break.
 We support those who work awkward shifts and can not commit every week and in some cases to a whole game, but still want good, competitive rugby.
 And we have had several experienced players join us because they just fancied a change of scene, something a bit more relaxed.